danielbodnar/awesome-stars/README.md

 ## analytics

+- [swishjam/swishjam](https://github.com/swishjam/swishjam) - The Brain Of Your B2B SaaS.
+A better way to unify your customers' data and get meaningful insights out of the box
+- [kevinschaich/mintable](https://github.com/kevinschaich/mintable) - 🍃 Automate your personal finances – for free, with no ads, and no data collection.
 - [CrowdDotDev/crowd.dev](https://github.com/CrowdDotDev/crowd.dev) - ⚡️ The developer data platform to centralize community, product, and customer data
 - [aws-amplify/amplify-js](https://github.com/aws-amplify/amplify-js) - A declarative JavaScript library for application development using cloud services.
 - [allinurl/goaccess](https://github.com/allinurl/goaccess) - GoAccess is a real-time web log analyzer and interactive viewer that runs in a terminal in *nix systems or through your browser.